valhuber/Logic-Bank/README.md

 ## Installation

 #### Contents
-This is the development project for `python-rules`:
+This is the development project for `login-bank`:
 * Explore project contents [here](../../wiki/Explore-Logic-Bank)
 * This project also includes a sample application used to test and illustrate rules.
 Importantly,